For questions about water service:

 View District Map

 Development within the District has been completed on about 546 acres of land, which includes about 2,203 single-family residences located in Eldridge Park Village and Townewest Sections 1 through 6.
-Another 14 acres of land is includes about 80 single-family residences in Riverway Estates located off Florence Road.
+Another 14 acres of land includes about 80 single-family residences in Riverway Estates located off Florence Road.
 Nearly 32 acres have been developed for commercial use.
 About 20 acres are located within major thoroughfare or drainage channel rights-of-way or are otherwise not available for development, leaving approximately 6 acres currently undeveloped.

 Websites for Communities located within the District